rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/heap/heap.md

      /   \                                                  /   \
    (5)3  (1)4                                             (5)3  (8)3

    max-heap property:                                   min-heap property:
-   In max heap,parent node must always contain         In min heap,parent node must always contain a value that is greatest than or equal to the       a value that is less than or equal to the value in its children.
-The root node will always    value in its children.
-The root node will contain the highest value.                          always contain the lowest value.
+   In max heap,parent value is greater than or          In min heap,parent value is lower than or equal to equal to the value of its children.                  the value of its children.
+The root node will The root will always be the greatest of its          always be the lowest of it children and
+   children and descendants                             descendants

 ```